Bomb Jack: Reception

-In Japan, Game Machine listed Bomb Jack on their May 15, 1984 issue as being the third most-successful table arcade unit of the month.
+In Japan, Game Machine listed Bomb Jack as the third most successful table arcade unit of May 1984.
 The game topped the UK all-formats software sales chart in April 1986.
-On the machine-specific charts the C64 version reached number 1, while the Spectrum version was kept off the top of the Spectrum charts by Green Beret.
+On the machine-specific charts, the C64 version reached number one, while the Spectrum version was kept off the top of the chart by Green Beret.
 Two years later, Bomb Jack returned to the top of the UK all-formats sales chart when it was re-released on the Encore budget label.

-Crash magazine gave the ZX Spectrum version a 92% rating with the comment "a great arcade conversion, don't miss it", while Zzap!64 was less enthusiastic for the Commodore 64 version giving it 47%.
-Commodore User gave the Amiga version 6 out of 10 citing that the Amiga should be well capable of doing better on a then four-year-old arcade game.
+Crash magazine gave the ZX Spectrum version a 92% rating, calling it "a great arcade conversion, don't miss it", while Zzap!64 was less enthusiastic for the Commodore 64 version, giving it 47%.
+Commodore User gave the Amiga version 6 out of 10, citing that the Amiga should be well capable of doing better on a then-four-year-old arcade game.

 Legacy

 Sequels

 Bomb Jack II is a licensed follow-up developed for 8-bit home computers by the British games publisher Elite Systems in 1986.
-The game went to number 2 in the UK sales charts, behind Leaderboard.
+The game went to number one on the UK sales charts, before being replaced by Feud.

-Mighty Bomb Jack was released in 1986.
-The game was largely identical to the original game in almost all factors, except that the same screen layouts from the first game in the same sequence were now linked in a map-like continuous form by scrolling passages.
+Mighty Bomb Jack, released in 1986, is largely identical to the original game in almost all factors, except that the same screen layouts from the first game in the same sequence were now linked in a map-like continuous form by scrolling passages.
 Mighty Bomb Jack got less favorable reviews than the original game.

 Bomb Jack Twin was released in 1993 by NMK.
 In this version, two players could play simultaneously.